 “In your thirties, keep your credit card balances low and be aware of your debt-to-income ratio because it has a big impact on your credit standing,” Ross adds.
 “Good credit is key to securing a low interest rate for mortgages.”

-The fifties is the era during which it’s smart to pay down major debts as fast as possible, Ross says.
+In your fifties, it’s smart to pay down major debts as fast as possible, Ross says.
 “The less debt you have, the less money you need to retire,” she notes.
 “Eliminate credit card debt, student loans, auto loans and home mortgages.
 Adjust your repayment schedule to pay more towards the debt with the highest interest rates to get rid of your total overall debt faster.”

 One way to eliminate high-cost credit card debt, of course, is to pay it off with a personal consolidation loan.
 These loans generally feature lower interest rates than credit cards.
 And, importantly, they have fixed monthly payments on a schedule designed to completely pay off the personal loan within the foreseeable future.
 We wrote an article about the way personal consolidation loans can help by putting a time limit on debt.

 As retirement approaches, people should continue to pay down debts in order to free up money to pay for expenses after they’ve stopped working, Ross says.
-“If possible, wait until the most beneficial time to begin withdrawing from 401(k), IRA, and Social Security accounts to avoid fees and penalties,” she adds.
+“If possible, wait until the most beneficial time to begin withdrawing from 401(k), IRA and Social Security accounts to avoid fees and penalties,” she adds.

-Balancing Debt With Life Phases
+Balancing Debt with Life Stages

 While some general advice applies to many consumers, not everyone’s life experience will track the averages.
 Unexpected emergency needs, differing educational costs and other variables can influence how consumers can and should deal with debt at different phases of life.